 Amazon is one of the largest and most well-known companies in the entire world.
 It is a respected tech company that provides solutions in logistics, cloud computing, and information technology (IT).
 Among its many tech career programs is an initiative to help the members of the military community by offering Amazon apprenticeships for veterans.

 Through Amazon’s technical apprenticeship program, veterans gain tech skills through a course and on-the-job training.
-Once you finish the course, you are qualified to take up a career in Amazon.
-This is a company that pioneers some of the best technological advancements in the world and you can receive training through an Amazon military apprenticeship, even without a prior IT background.
+Once you finish the course, you are qualified to start a career with Amazon.
+This is a company that pioneers some of the best technological advancements in the world, and you can receive training through an Amazon military apprenticeship, even without a prior IT background.

-Some of the apprenticeship opportunities are in cloud computing, data science, software development, and even tech sales.
-The training usually takes 10 to 18 weeks depending on your chosen curriculum.
+Some Amazon veteran apprenticeship opportunities are in cloud computing, data science, software development, and even tech sales.
+The training usually takes 10 to 18 weeks, depending on your chosen curriculum.
 This is a program that also encourages military spouses to apply.